freezer9/Chatbot/README.md

 # Weatherbot
-A Bot which  gets the weather of a place.
+A Bot which  tells you the current weather of a place

 # Still in development